YeduZhang/figma-prototype-1th/src/README.md

-# MB Rooms prototype
+# MB Rooms-Booking WebApp prototype

-A browser-only meeting-room booking prototype for COMP90082 / MB-Koala.
+A browser-only meeting-room booking prototype for COMP90082 / MB-Koala.Can be easily use after download .

-It mimics a Google Calendar resource view: rooms on the left, time on the right, occupied slots in blue, your own bookings in yellow.
-Data stays in this browser (`localStorage`).
-There is no server and no live Google Calendar connection.
+It draws inspiration from Google Calendar view and well demonstrates the users’ top‑priority requirements:
+Both internal and external users can make bookings smoothly, with no requirement for a Google‑only email address.
+External users can set up a password and log in upon administrator approval.
+All users can quickly and clearly check whether a target room is occupied, and the system blocks bookings with time conflicts.
+Users can view full details of their own reservations, while others’ bookings are only shown as occupied to protect user privacy.
+Users can complete bookings effortlessly within just a few clicks.
+Because its just for prototype validation,no backend server is implemented,so the browser cannot send booking success reminder emails via the room address on its own.but If Outlook is already signed‑in on your device, you can input another valid email address when registering an account.
+The web popup will auto‑generate an email pre‑filled with booking information; just click confirm to send it.

 ## How to open

-1. Open `src/index.html` in Chrome or Edge (double-click, or right-click → Open with).
+1. Download whole doc.Open `src/index.html` in Chrome or Edge (double-click, or right-click → Open with).
 2. If the page looks unstyled, you opened the file from a context that blocked local CSS.
 In that case drag `index.html` onto a browser window, or from PowerShell:

 ```powershell